IISc-Software-iGEM/bept/README.md

 - Windows require manual installation.
 Please check APBS official website for detailed information.

 ## Dependencies

 Apart from APBS and PDB2PQR commands, Bept uses python libraries like [rich](https://github.com/Textualize/rich), [rich-click](https://github.com/ewels/rich-click), [textual](https://github.com/Textualize/textual), [beaupy](https://github.com/petereon/beaupy), etc. for the interactive and colorful setup provided.
 These dependencies are present in the `requirements.txt` which are automatically installed when you install via Pypi and Homebrew.
 You can download these dependencies by the following command -

 ```bash
 pip install -r requirements.txt
 ```

 For windows, you might need to set the PATH variable where the tool is downloaded.

+## Too hard to understand even Bept?

+We've got you covered, Bept has a very nice UI for generating the commands for you, powered by [trogon](https://github.com/textualize/trogon).
+You can just write the file paths and choose the options and the command will be generated for you.
+You can use it by running `bept ui`.

 ## Documentation

 Bept provides a very nice UI for reading documentation offline in your terminal anytime.
 You can read it with `bept docs`.
 These documentations are also present as it is in [docs](/docs).
 For any queries or issues, feel free to raise an issue in the repository.